Proxlight/Proxlight-Designer-3/README.md

 ## 📧 Contact

-For questions or feedback, please open an issue on GitHub or contact the repository owner.
+For questions or feedback, please open an issue on GitHub or contact proxlight02@gmail.com .